Azure/prometheus-collector/internal/docs/1PChartToAddonMigration.md

 ## 3) Where can i see the ingestion utilization/limits for my AMW, and how do i put a request to increase it ?

     You can see your quota/usage for ingestion from the `Metrics` menu for your Azure Monitor workspace in the Azure Portal.
 Check your geneva account's current usage.
 All AMW comes with default ingestion limits of `1 million events/min` and `1 million time-series per 12 hours`.
 If your current geneva account's Prometheus usage is more than that, you can file a support ticket from the Azure Monitor Workspace's `Support Request` menu in the portal to increase the limits.

+## 4) Can i run the HELM chart & the addon side-by-side ?

+    Side by side scenario is neither tested not supported, as it will cause duplicate time-series to be ingested.
+Please uninstall the Helm chart before enabliong addon.

+## 5) Can i run addon on non-AKS clusters ?

+    Addon is only for AKS clusters.
+If you are currently using Helm chart for monitoring a non-AKS cluster, please reach out to us (ciprometheus@microsoft.com)